 New Country Entry

-A new-venture project team must ensure that the identified risks and constraints are understood, documented and addressed in order for the project to obtain approval.
+A new-venture project team must ensure that the identified risks and constraints are understood, documented and addressed for the project to obtain approval.

 The new country entry request is then reviewed by the business and function leadership and the CEO.
 In some cases, such as areas at high risk of political instability, consultation with the board of directors would take place.
 If we are entering into a joint venture, we use these assessments during negotiations with potential co-venturers to outline the risks identified, clearly state our expectations on environmental and social-issue performance, and discuss how the venture will manage these concerns.